xebia-functional/fetch/tut/README.md

 val fetchOne: Fetch[String] = fetchString(1)
 ```

-We'll run our fetches to the ambien `Id` monad in our examples.
+We'll run our fetches to the ambient `Id` monad in our examples.
 Note that in real-life scenarios you'll want to run a fetch to a concurrency monad such as `Future` or `Task`, synchronous execution of a fetch is only supported in Scala and not Scala.js and is meant for experimentation purposes.

 ```tut:silent
 import cats.Id